 - Just-in-time solutions like microlearning for focused bits of information in different formats

-- Gamification to keep employees engaged, focused, and learning (great for the competitive millennial workforce!)
+- Gamification to keep employees engaged, focused, and learning

 - mLearning to make changes to your training materials whenever you need to on a tablet or smartphone